OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 ### **3.2 Cooling Requirements for the Intel FPGA PAC D5005**

-Please refer to sections 8.1 and 8.2 of the [Intel FPGA Programmable Acceleration Card D5005 Data Sheet](https://www.intel.com/content/www/us/en/programmable/documentation/cvl1520030638800.html) for guidance on cooling specifications that must be met when using the D5005 card.
+Please refer to sections 8.1 and 8.2 of the [Intel FPGA Programmable Acceleration Card D5005 Data Sheet](https://www.intel.com/content/www/us/en/docs/programmable/683568/current/thermal-and-airflow-requirements.html) for guidance on cooling specifications that must be met when using the D5005 card.
 Failure to adhere to these guidelines may result in thermal runaway and/or performance degradation.

 <a name="heading-4.0"></a>

-## **4.0 Intel OFS DFL Kernel Drivers**
+## **4.0 OFS DFL Kernel Drivers**

 <a name="heading-4.1"></a>

-### **4.1 Intel OFS DFL Kernel Driver Environment Setup**
+### **4.1 OFS DFL Kernel Driver Environment Setup**

-All Intel OFS DFL kernel driver code resides in the [Linux DFL](https://github.com/OPAE/linux-dfl) GitHub repository.
+All OFS DFL kernel driver code resides in the [Linux DFL](https://github.com/OPAE/linux-dfl) GitHub repository.
 This repository is open source and does not require any permissions to access.
-It includes a snapshot of the latest best known configuration (BKC) Linux kernel with the Intel OFS driver included in the drivers/fpga/* directory.
+It includes a snapshot of the latest best known configuration (BKC) Linux kernel with the OFS driver included in the drivers/fpga/* directory.
 Downloading, configuration, and compilation will be discussed in this section.
-Please refer to [Table 1-4](#table-1-4) for the latest supported OS.
+Please refer to [Table 1-3](#table-1-3) for the latest supported OS.

 This installation process assumes the user has access to an internet connection in order to pull specific GitHub repositories, and to satisfy package dependencies.